 ‘When they’re 16! and mentally stable!’ raged one mum.
 ‘Those people On love island are not role Models for children lol!
 It’s not how I’d want my child Conducting themselves!

 ‘You should be ashamed of yourself!
-I’m glad you were not my Mother!’
+I’m glad you were not my Mother!’ another said.

 ‘No I wouldn’t personally,’ added another forum user.
 ‘Children are becoming too obsessed with looks younger resulting in child body dysmorphia.
 Also there will probably be sexual scenes at some point.’

 ‘Surely this a joke?’ commented another baffled user.